OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 Try to access the application as an administrative user and track all the administrative functions.

-- Is it possible to access administrative functions also if the tester is logged as a user with standard privileges?
+- Is it possible to access administrative functions if the tester is logged in as a user with standard privileges?
 - Is it possible to use these administrative functions as a user with a different role and for whom that action should be denied?

 ## How to Test

-In the following the most common approaches to bypassing authorization scheme will be shown and explained.
-First the horizontal and vertical bypassing approach and some more specific testings, like for Special Request Header Handling.
+In the following are the most common approaches to bypassing authorization schemes will be shown and explained.
+First the horizontal, and vertical bypass approaches, then some more specific scenarios.

 ### Testing for Horizontal Bypassing Authorization Schema